fbpx

 Participants must complete the precourse skills session conducted on the first day of course to be eligible to participate.
 Each participant is allowed two attempts for each skill test:

-1. Swim 300 yards continuously demonstrating breath control and rhythmic breathing.
-Candidates may swim using the front crawl, breaststroke or a combination of both, but swimming on the back or side is not allowed.
-Swim goggles may be used.
+• You may use the front crawl, breaststroke or a combination of both.
+Swimming on the back or side is not permitted.
+Swim goggles are allowed.

-3. Complete a timed event within 1 minute, 40 seconds.
+2. Prerequisite 2: Timed Event.
+Complete a timed event within 1 minute, 40 seconds:

 • Starting in the water, swim 20 yards.
 The face may be in or out of the water.
 Swim goggles are not allowed.

-• Return to the surface and swim 20 yards to return to the starting point with both hands holding the object and keeping the face at or near the surface so they are able to get a breath.
-Candidates should not swim the distance under water.
+• Return to the surface and swim 20 yards on your back to return to the starting point, holding the object at the surface with both hands and keeping your face at or near the surface.
+Swimming the distance underwater is not permitted.

 • Exit the water without using a ladder or steps.

-Lifeguards who attend a review course are expected to have prior knowledge of all skills.
-Review courses are fast-paced with little time to focus on re-teaching.
+Lifeguards who attend a recertification course are expected to have prior knowledge of all skills.
+Recertification courses are fast-paced with little time to focus on re-teaching.
 It is recommended that participants review the lifeguard and the chapter review questions prior the course in order to pass the course successfully.
 Click here to access the online manual.

-• Attend and participate in all course skill sessions and complete class activities.
+• Attend the entire course and participate in all class sessions.

-• Pass the final written exam with a minimum grade of 80%
+• Pass the final written exam with a minimum grade of 80 percent.

 Upon successful completion of the course, students will be certified for two years by the American Red Cross in Lifeguarding/First Aid/CPR/AED.